pluralsight/guides/in-review/front-end-javascript/getting-started-with-angularjs/article.md

 This is how we implement `angular.module`, register ngController to the Angular module, and use the scope variable with the controller and the view to bind with AngularJS's ngModel.

-I hope you found this article infomrative!
+I hope you found this article informative!
 See you soon with my next article on AngularJS.